TalkingHeadBench: A Multi-Modal Benchmark & Analysis of Talking-Head DeepFake Detection: Additional Experimental Results

 \subsection{MAGI-1 Commercial Generator Results}

-We present detection performance on deepfakes generated by the MAGI-1 commercial model.
-This model was used as an additional unseen generator to test detector robustness.
-Since MAGI-1 does not have audio output, we only use it to evaluate the performance of CADDM, TALL, and DeepFake-Adapter (DF-Adapter).
-At T1 (Tab.~\ref{tab:m1_magi_T1_colored}), both DeepFake-Adapter and TALL exhibit excellent performance on MAGI-1.
-When the threshold is tightened to T0.1 (Tab.~\ref{tab:m3_magi_T1_colored}), DF-Adapter's performance drops (T1=0.89) while TALL retains an excellent score (T1=1.00).
-This observation, particularly TALL's strong performance and DF-Adapter's drop at stricter thresholds, is consistent with trends observed with other generators, offering insights into detector generalizability against unseen commercial models.
+We present detection performance on deepfakes generated by the MAGI-1 commercial model, an unseen generator included to test detector robustness against proprietary systems.
+Since MAGI-1 does not provide audio output, we restrict evaluation to detectors operating on visual input: CADDM, HiFi-Net, TALL, and DeepFake-Adapter (DF-Adapter).
+Results are reported in Tab.~\ref{tab:mag1_t1}.

+Overall, \textbf{TALL} achieves perfect scores across all metrics (AUC, T1, T0.1), indicating strong robustness to MAGI-1’s generation pipeline. \textbf{DF-Adapter} also performs near-perfectly, though its performance drops slightly at stricter thresholds (e.g., T0.1 falling to 0.99 on some splits).
+By contrast, \textbf{CADDM} achieves only moderate performance (AUC 0.88–0.97, T1 around 0.3–0.6), reflecting limited generalization under MAGI-1. \textbf{HiFi-Net} performs worst overall, with low T1 values ($<$ 0.39) and near-zero T0.1 on most splits, suggesting that its learned features fail to transfer to this commercial generator.

+These results highlight two key trends.
+First, detectors with strong multi-generator training performance (TALL, DF-Adapter) transfer well to unseen commercial generators, achieving excellent or near-excellent robustness.
+Second, detectors such as CADDM and HiFi-Net, which are more fragile under distribution shifts, fail to generalize effectively despite maintaining higher AUC values.
+This reinforces the broader insight from our benchmark: aggregate metrics such as AUC can obscure vulnerabilities, while threshold-based measures (T1, T0.1) reveal substantial gaps in robustness to emerging generators.